V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkelele : drizzle, fine rain / guinea fowl, peacock / mushroom species

-– nkelo : attention, subtlety / forge bellows / box, crate, chest
+– nkelo : attention, subtlety / forge bellows / box, case, crate, chest

 – nkelo : water source, fountain, tap / funnel

-– nkema : feeling of something abominable or terrible/appalling
+– nkema : feeling of something abominable, dreadful or appalling

-– nkembi : bell, wooden doorbell for hunting dogs, wooden swing bell for hunting dogs
+– nkembi : bell, small wooden bell for hunting dogs, small wooden swing bell for hunting dogs

 – nkembo : glory, rejoicing